 - It is the most personal way of cooling.
 If you happen to like it colder, simply direct the airflow at yourself without disturbing the others.
-We stand by Evapolar being the best way to cool the basement because it creates your cool bubble without freezing the whole room.
+We stand by Evapolar being the best way to cool the basement air around you because it creates your cool bubble without freezing the whole room.

 - Evapolar devices are very quiet.
 You can enjoy the game, some alone time, or do the work in your basement without any noise distractions.

 - USB-powered — if you lack sockets in the basement, you can connect Evapolar devices to a power bank or laptop.